-- Exemption Responsibilities An exemption shall not relieve the Applicant from implementing such measures as are necessary to protect public health, safety, and property. - 2.
-HQ and EV Streams An exemption shall not relieve the Applicant from meeting the special requirements for watersheds draining to identified high quality (HQ) or exceptional value (EV) waters and Source Water Protection Areas (SWPA) and requirements for nonstructural project design sequencing (Section 404). - 3.
+1. Exemption Responsibilities - An exemption shall not relieve the Applicant from implementing such measures as are necessary to protect public health, safety, and property.

+- 2. HQ and EV Streams An exemption shall not relieve the Applicant from meeting the special requirements for watersheds draining to identified high quality (HQ) or exceptional value (EV) waters and Source Water Protection Areas (SWPA) and requirements for nonstructural projectdesignsequencing (Section 404). - 3.
 Drainage Problems If a drainage problem is documented or known to exist downstream of or is expected from the proposed activity, then Douglass Township may require the Applicant to comply with this Ordinance. - 4.
 Emergency Exemption Emergency maintenance work performed for the protection of public health, safety, and welfare.
 A written description of the scope and extent of any emergency work performed shall be submitted to Douglass Township within two (2) calendar days of the commencement of the activity.
 If Douglass Township finds that the work is not an emergency, then the work shall cease immediately, and the requirements of this Ordinance shall be addressed as applicable. - 5.
-Maintenance Exemption Any maintenance to an existing stormwater management system made in accordance with plans and specifications approved by the municipal Engineer or Douglass Township.

-6. Even though the developer is exempt, he is not relieved from complying with other regulations.
+Maintenance Exemption Any maintenance to an existing stormwater management system made in accordance with plans and specifications approved by the Township Engineer or DouglassTownship. - 6.
+Even though the developer is exempt, he is not relieved from complying with other regulations. - 7.
+Douglass Township may deny or revoke any exemption pursuant to this Section at any time for any project that the Township believes may pose a threat to public health and safety or the environment.